pranavpandey/pranavpandey.github.io/README.md

 Contact form is very useful if someone wants to contact you on your official email id.
 It has built in support via [formspree.io](https://formspree.io/).
-Just add your verified email id in the `src/pages/pp-contact.html` page.
+Add your verified email id in the `src/pages/pp-contact.html` file to get emails via `formspree.io`.

 ```html
 <paper-card class="weight-half">